2025-image-recognization-and-robotics/Final-Project-Server/README.md

 - Implementation files contain scaffolding and interfaces only.
 - Replace placeholders with real model loading (YOLOv5/YOLOv8/etc.) and JetBot SDK integration.

+## Debugging / Testing
+To run the server with a live video feed window:
+`python run_test.py`

+## Model
+The `yolov8n.pt` model will be downloaded automatically.